muppet9010/factorio-muppet-streamer/README.md

 - Command syntax: `/muppet_streamer_player_inventory_shuffle [DETAILS JSON STRING]`
 - Details in JSON string supports the arguments:
     - delay: FLOAT - Optional: how many seconds before the effects start.
 A 0 second delay makes it happen instantly.
 If not specified it defaults to 0 second delay.
     - targets: STRING_LIST/STRING - Mandatory: a comma separated list of the player names to target (assuming they are online at the time), or `[ALL]` to target all online players on the server.
 Must be 2 or more players online otherwise the command will do nothing.
+Any player names listed are case sensitive to the player's ingame name.
     - includeEquipment: BOOLEAN - Optional: if the player's armour and weapons are included for shuffling or not.
 Defaults to True.
     - destinationPlayersMinimumVariance: INTEGER - Optional: The minimum number of destination player's inventories that the items should end up in above/below the number of source player inventories.
 Defaults to 1.
 See notes for logic on item distribution.
     - destinationPlayersVarianceFactor: FLOAT - Optional: The factor applied to each item type's number of source players when calculating the range of the random destination player count.
 Defaults to 0.25.
 See notes for logic on item distribution.